floriandejonckheere/parking/README.md

 ## Usage

-Run `bin/parking` to start the simulation.
+Run `bin/parking --debug --automatic --algorithm=simple` to start the simulation.
-Run `bin/parking --debug` to render the bounding boxes.
 Run `bin/parking --help` to see all available commands and their arguments.

 ## Controls